rebcabin/masr/specs.md

-Automate construction of nested multi-specs, removing all duplicated wordage.
-The docstring of defmasrnested shows an example with all the duplicated verbiage that the macro eliminates.
+MASR automates construction of nested multi-specs, removing duplicated wordage.
+The docstring of `defmasrnested` shows an example.

 **READ ALL DOCSTRINGS**

-It is not necessary to understand the implementation of the macro unless you are maintaining it.
-The implementation of the macro is a bit tricky to understand, like many macros, due mostly to Clojure's implicit insertion and deletion of namespaces, which is not easily predictable.
-Implicit namespacing is a good design, overall, but we must be aware of it and step around it when necessary.
-We step around it via the built-in "name" function.
+It is not necessary to understand the implementation of `defmasrnested` unless you are maintaining it.
+The macro is tricky to understand due mostly to Clojure's implicit insertion and deletion of namespaces .
+Implicit namespacing is a good design, overall, but we must step around it when necessary via Clojure's built-in `name` function.

 ```clojure